-Dylan Terpstra is a master’s student in the Rutgers Newark School of Public Affairs and Administration; he is pursuing an MPA with a concentration in Public Budgeting and Finance.
+Dyaa Terpstra is a master’s student in the Rutgers Newark School of Public Affairs and Administration; he is pursuing an MPA with a concentration in Public Budgeting and Finance.
 During his undergraduate years, he was an accelerated MPA student and studied Public and Nonprofit Administration, and Political Science.
-Dylan served as the Vice President of the Students for Justice in Palestine Chapter and in numerous other campus leadership roles, ultimately undergraduate student body President.
+Dyaa served as the Vice President of the Students for Justice in Palestine Chapter and in numerous other campus leadership roles, ultimately undergraduate student body President.
 He focused on tangible impacts for the student community and was the 2021 recipient of the Paul Robeson Award — the highest honor a student leader can receive.
-Dylan was appointed to the Jefferson Township Board of Education in 2021 and won reelection for a 3-year term in November.
-Dylan previously interned with the district office of Congressman Donald M. Payne, Jr., worked on the 2020 Census, and worked on political campaigns where he was most recently campaign manager for State Assembly candidates.
-In his role at CAIR-NJ, Dylan focuses on the operational, financial, and administrative functions of the organization.
-Dylan is excited to serve in his role as full-time Operations Coordinator to contribute how he best can to the NJ Muslim Community.
+He was appointed to the Jefferson Township Board of Education in 2021 and won reelection for a 3-year term last November.
+Dyaa previously interned with the district office of Congressman Donald M. Payne, Jr., worked on the 2020 Census, and worked on political campaigns where he was most recently campaign manager for State Assembly candidates.
+In his role at CAIR-NJ, Dyaa focuses on the operational, financial, and administrative functions of the organization.

 madina P. ouedraogo